amirixhiu-dev/NovaTunnel-Releases/README.md

 ## 💻 Source Code

-NovaTunnel's application source code, backend services, deployment configuration, infrastructure, internal tooling, and development environments are maintained separately.
+NovaTunnel's application source code and internal infrastructure are maintained separately.

+This includes components such as:

+- Application source code
+- Backend services
+- Deployment configuration
+- Infrastructure
+- Internal automation
+- Development tooling

-Their absence from this repository should not be interpreted as missing release files.
+Their absence from this repository does not indicate missing release files.

 This repository exists specifically as the public release and distribution endpoint.